tbensky/npct/README.md

 # Participate in contact tracing

 You are done.
 Power the ESP32 using a battery and take it with you when you go out!
 The battery should power it for 20+ hours.
 Be sure not to disconnect it while you're out and about, as any logged contact information will be lost.
+The blue LED will come on if any health-related contacts are logged, so no need to check it if you get home and the blue LED is off (the red LED is always on).

 Be sure to re-visit `config.html` as your health situation changes.
 Also you can use `config.html` to read any contact information that came in while you were out.